pbtrre95/The_Nature_Of_Code/01_introduction/01_Random_Walker_with_4_outcomes/README.md

 # What is a class

-A class is simply a template for creating objects.
+A class is simply a template for creating instances of objects.

+# What is an object
+An object is an entity that has data and functionality.
+Eg. Class is a cookie cutter, objects are the cookies.

 ```js
 function Car { //class name